Colorado River Valley Chamber trying to strengthen historical relationship with Rifle

 The Colorado River Valley Chamber of Commerce — which is now trying to represent De Beque, Parachute, Rifle, Silt and New Castle — has restructured itself in an effort to garner more membership.

-It changed its name from the former Your Western Garfield County Chamber of Commerce and increased membership fees in order to support a business package that helps businesses expand on things like marketing exposure, online presence and sponsorship opportunities and more.
+It changed its name from the former Your Western Garfield County Chamber of Commerce and increased membership fees in order to support a business package that helps businesses expand on things like marketing exposure, online presence, sponsorship opportunities and more.

 Now, if the city of Rifle were to become a municipality partner, it would pay $3,000 per year to access these benefits.